-- Cheating, plagiarism, falsification of records, unauthorized possession of examinations or parts of examinations, intimidation, and any other actions that may affect the evaluation of a student's academic performance or achievement.
-This includes attempting to engage in such acts, assisting others in any such acts, and failure to report such acts. - Level III academic dishonesty - Repeated Level I or II academic dishonesty - Intentional or unintentional disruption of teaching, research, administration, and disciplinary proceedings or other institutional activities. - Physical and/or mental abuse of any person or any form of harassment as defined under the Nondiscrimination and Anti-Harassment Policy
+- Level III academic dishonesty, such as Cheating, plagiarism, falsification of records, unauthorized possession of examinations or parts of examinations, intimidation, and any other actions that may affect the evaluation of a student's academic performance or achievement. - Repeated Level I or II academic dishonesty

-- Failure to follow directives of authorized University personnel acting in the performance of their duties - Destruction, misuse, damage, or defacement of any University property, or property leased or controlled by the University - Violence, hazing, or the threat of violence including possession or use of firearms, fireworks, explosives, incendiary devices, or other weapons of any description, including air rifles and pistols, on the University campus - Unauthorized participation in, agitation of, or instigation of any activity that interferes with ingress or egress from University facilities and/or that interrupts any activities of the University community in its normal functioning - The use, possession, sale, or distribution of nonprescription controlled substances - Permitting or engaging in unauthorized possession, duplication, or use of keys or access cards to any University premises or services - Any action without authorization from the University that modifies, destroys, discloses, or takes data, programs, or supporting documents residing in or relating in any way to a University computer, computer system, or computer network, or causes the denial of computer system service to an authorized user of such a system - Repetitive violation of any University policy - Commission of an act that would constitute a crime under federal, state, or local law
+- Disruption of teaching, research, administration, and disciplinary proceedings or other institutional activities. - Physical and/or mental abuse of any person or any form of harassment as defined under the Nondiscrimination and Anti-Harassment Policy - Failure to follow directives of authorized University personnel acting in the performance of their duties - Destruction, misuse, damage, or defacement of any University property, or property leased or controlled by the University - Violation of the Internet Acceptable Use Policy - Violence, hazing, or the threat of violence including possession or use of firearms, fireworks, explosives, incendiary devices, or other weapons of any description, including air rifles and pistols, on the University campus - Unauthorized participation in, agitation of, or instigation of any activity that interferes with ingress or egress from University facilities and/or that interrupts any activities of the University community in its normal functioning - The use, possession, sale, or distribution of nonprescription and prescription controlled substances - Permitting or engaging in unauthorized possession, duplication, or use of keys, passwords, or access cards to any University premises, hardware, software, or services - Any action without authorization from the University that modifies, destroys, discloses, or takes data, programs, or supporting documents residing in or relating in any way to a University computer, computer system, or computer network, or causes the denial of computer system service to an authorized user of such a system - Repetitive violation of any University policy - Commission of an act that would constitute a crime under federal, state, or local law - Unprofessional behavior while on internship, fieldwork, clinical rotation, or practicum, or any off-campus activity when representing the University.